The Mirror of Relationships

 Practicing mindfulness and awareness can help us see in the mirror more clearly.
 Mindfulness can tame the mental wildness that causes us to go so off balance.
 Mindfulness puts the wild mind in a corral.
 Once the wild horse of our mind is a little settled, we can train it by tying it to the post of awareness.
 Then we can train the horse to do all sorts of things, including to exert itself on the path of relationship and take joy and delight in loving.

 1. Think of a relationship experience that did not go well for you.
-What was it that you saw and heard — just the facts, now — when you started to feel upset?
+What was it that you saw and heard — just the facts — when you started to feel upset?

 2. What was your first thought, upon seeing or hearing the thing that upset you?
 Did you believe this thought?
-Did it “feel true”?
-Can you be sure it was true?
+If so, can you be sure it was true?

 3. What was your next thought — what conclusion did you draw?
 Did you believe this thought?
 If so, can you be sure this thought was also true?

-4. Imagine that you are back in that situation that upset you, but this time you have a different, positive thought.
-It could be a positive thought about yourself, a positive thought about the person you are with, or a positive thought about the situation in general.
+After you have written down your answer to these three questions, imagine you are back in the upsetting situation, but this time imagine that you have a positive thought –– about yourself, about the person you are with, or about the situation in general.